elvisoliveira/SampleManagedConfigurationAPI/README.md

 If hosting externally, update the `managed_configuration_url` in the policy to the file's external URL.

 For more details about the Managed Configuration API, refer to the documentation [here](https://wicg.github.io/WebApiDevice/managed_config/) and [here](https://github.com/WICG/WebApiDevice/).

+### ChromeOS Enterprise

+In enterprises using ChromeOS, the JSON configuration for the Managed Configuration API must be set in the "Managed Configuration" field under the app settings in the Google Admin Console.
+This allows administrators to centrally define and enforce web app configurations across managed ChromeOS devices.
+For detailed instructions, check the official ChromeOS documentation: [Web Managed Configuration](https://chromeos.dev/en/enterprise/web-managed-config).